gayajohn/project-4-group-5/README.md

-# Predicting Short-Term Stock Price Movement with Machine Learning
+# Project 4: Predicting Stock Price Movement with Machine Learning

 ## The Objective